huyujing/first/text.md

-#this is my first git program.
+#this is my first git program haha.